andrewxcheng/fx-rates/README.md

 Convera then provides the option to select a currency and the payment amount.
 ### Step 4: Comparing the FX rates
 We can then compare the FX rates by calculating the implied FX rate and then marking the baked-in spread.
+## Framework

+## Managing Cookies
+To navigate between the pages, Convera uses request and response cookies.
+These cookies effectively serve as keys to access the next webpage, creating a chain of pages.
+Take the following process as an example of how keys can form a chain of pages:
+- Site A: Visiting this site gives CookieA.
+- Site B: CookieA is required to access this site.
+Once this site is accessed, CookieB is given to the user.
+- Site C: CookieB is required to access this site.
+Once this site is accessed, CookieC is given to the user.
+- Site D: CookieC is required to access this site.
+This site then contains the information that we are aiming to scrape.

+Therefore, to access Site D and its information, we need to start at Site A and go through the chain of sites to finally access Site D. It is impossible to access Site D directly, as it requires a cookie from the previous site, which requires a cookie from the previous site, and so on.